 For the treatment of Severe Preeclampsia, you could be asked to remain at the hospital for regular monitoring if you are diagnosed with severe preeclampsia.
 A preeclampsia specialist could be assigned to you to give you special care and help in the management of the condition.
 Medication will be administered to lower the blood pressure along with an intravenous infusion of magnesium sulphate to help prevent seizures.

 What If Preeclampsia Develops During Labour or After Labour?

 If you are diagnosed with preeclampsia during or after labour, monitoring your condition will be of high priority.
 You will have to stay back at the hospital for a few more days to avoid any further complications that could develop if your blood pressure rises or you get seizures.
 You will be given magnesium sulphate for up to 24 hours after the delivery to avoid seizures.
 If you go home, you will have to report back with blood pressure checks conducted for at least a week.

 Effects of Preeclampsia on Future Pregnancy

 Preeclampsia or toxaemia in pregnancy is a serious condition.
-However, the mother continues to live with its effects and the risk remains.
+However, the mother continues to live with its effects, and the risk remains.
 The effects of preeclampsia on your organs may take at least six weeks to get resolved after delivery.
 Studies have also shown that there is also an increased risk of hypertension, Type 2 Diabetes, stroke and heart disease.
-The toxaemia in pregnancy affects the baby by limiting the supply of nutrients to the baby which can change their structure and metabolism.
-This could lead to coronary heart disease and related disorders including diabetes, stroke and hypertension.
+The toxaemia in pregnancy affects the baby by limiting the supply of nutrients to the baby, which can change his structure and metabolism.
+This could lead to coronary heart disease and related disorders, including diabetes, stroke and hypertension.